 Who can take this course

-This course will benefit anyone.
+This course will benefit anyone working in and around policy and government.
 You don’t need to work in innovation to benefit from innovation principles — everyone can reframe their work and work differently.
 You should take this course if:

 - You want to see how innovation applies to your work